 5. Vertical Gardening to Maximise Space

-You may have more space than you realise.
+You may have more space than you realize.
 With a small area, it’s important to consider the often neglected vertical space.

 That’s not to mention the many DIY options.
 There is plenty of inspiration for how to use an old ladder.
 You can paint it and use it to hold potted plants.